Apply for a certificate of entitlement

 You’ll get a decision within 6 months from when you’ve sent your completed application and supporting documents.

 You’ll need to send:

 - your valid passport or travel document - if it was not issued in the UK it must have immigration stamps to show you’re living here, or you must have a previous right of abode certificate

 - 2 passport-size photos of you taken in the last 6 months

 - documents proving you have right of abode - read the guide to find out which ones you need

 You must send original documents, not photocopies.
-If you don’t send the birth certificate or marriage certificate issued when you were born or got married, you need to explain why.
+If you do not send the birth certificate or marriage certificate issued when you were born or got married, you need to explain why.